ZephyrTransport/zephyr-website/membership.md

 ---

-### To join today using a credit card, select from the membership options below:
+### To join or renew today using a credit card, select from the membership options below:

 <div class="striperow">
   {% for product in site.memberships %}